Solrak97/nasa_spaceapps/web/README.md

-# NASA Space Apps Challenge - Web Landing Page
+# Deep Ocean - Chifrijo Cósmico

+A NASA Space Apps Challenge project exploring the depths of our oceans using cutting-edge VR technology and NASA data.

 This is a [Next.js](https://nextjs.org) project bootstrapped with TypeScript and Tailwind CSS.